c-bun/Prescher-Lab-Site/update.md

 - The lab went on a group trip to Carlsbad!
 Pics coming!
 - Joanna successfully defended her thesis!
 Congrats Dr. Laird!

 A common thing to include in a post is a link to external content (as in the LA times article above).
 This is done by including the text to be highlighted in brackets, and then the link in parenthesis immediately following.
-I have also included ``{:target="_blank"}`` so that the link will open in a new tab in the users browser.

 Additionally text can be formatted with *italics* by ``*surrounding the text with asterisks*`` or text can be **bolded** ``**by using two asterisks**``.